Resource and incident monitoring

 A third-party availability monitoring system is configured for every Dedicated project.
 The customer can be subscribed to email alerts upon request.

-Automated monitoring may trigger alerts that will page the on-call engineer, or the end-user may file an urgent or high priority ticket.
+Automated monitoring may trigger alerts that will page the on-call engineer, or the end-user may file an urgent priority ticket.
 PagerDuty will page the on-call using several methods.
 The on-call engineer responds to the alerts and begins to triage the issue.

 Cloud infrastructure issues are handled by the customer success team.
 Application problems are escalated to an application support specialist if an agreement is part of the customer subscription.
 Otherwise, they are returned to the user and may be downgraded.